keithbriggs/AIMM-simulator/README.md

 AIMM 5G system simulator
 ------------------------

 The AIMM simulator emulates a cellular radio system roughly following 5G concepts and channel models.
 The intention is to have an easy-to-use and fast system written in pure Python with minimal dependencies.
 It is especially designed to be suitable for interfacing to AI engines such as ``tensorflow`` or ``pytorch``, and it is not a principal aim for it to be extremely accurate at the level of the radio channel.
-The simulator was developed for the AIMM project (<https://aimm.celticnext.eu>).
+The simulator was developed for the AIMM project (<https://aimm.celticnext.eu>) by Keith Briggs (<https://keithbriggs.info>).

 Software prerequisites
 ----------------------